 To keep guests comfortable, homey amenities abound throughout the residence, including a washer and dryer, air conditioning, and a stunning kitchen stocked with dishes and cooking essentials.
 When the 9-to-5 wraps, the outside of the house awaits with two fire pits, a grill, hammocks, and a hot tub, not to mention ample acreage to explore beyond.
 Because Glasco is a whole-property rental, guests can be sure that the moment they arrive onsite, they can expect true serenity in the Hudson Valley.

 In keeping with its hyperlocal roots, Glasco partners with Hudson Made in Andes for all of its body wash, soaps, shampoos, conditioners, and lotions.
 For guests who want to explore the area, the home’s 24-hour digital concierge service provides recommendations for activities, hikes, and restaurants throughout the region.
+Beyond that, Glasco also offers private yoga and Pilates classes, with private mushroom foraging and dumpling + pizza making sessions available seasonally.

 Looking ahead, Ross is eager to select the next Glasco home, which he reveals will be somewhere on the West Coast.